nomiuo/NodeNote/README.md

 - Resource file will be saved in `Assets` in the current directory

 ## 3. Custom development
-- you can install the python package: `pip install NodeNotePackage`
+- You can install the python package: `pip install NodeNotePackage`
+- You can run the example in `NodeNotePackage/Examples/example.py`
 - Here is the documentation in `doc/build/html/index.html`